jozefgloncak/angular/clarity-example/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+If used flag prod then if you want to run locally edit generated index.hmtl and replace `  <base href="/">` with   `<base href="./">`

 ## Running unit tests